I want to be a good friend and a good person to people. How can I do that without them taking advantage of me? – Victoria

 - Do give people the benefit of the doubt though.
 Always assume the best of others until proven otherwise.

 - Remove people who have abused your kindness before.
 Once bitten, twice shy, third time… well, you don’t want there to be a third time.
-If someone has taken advantage of your goodwill before, 86 them.
+If someone has taken advantage of your goodwill before, reduce contact or cut them out of your life.

 - Give what you are ready to give.
 Be there for others and give them what you can, as your natural self.
 This way, it doesn’t matter if they supposedly “take advantage of you” — whatever you have given would be something you were ready and okay to give, and hence not incurred as “loss”, so to speak.
 Simply take it as a gift of kindness to someone who needed it more than you.
 (People who take advantage of others do so because they are in a place of lack and neediness.)